Burdekin Falls Dam: Proposed hydroelectricity

-Stanwell Corporation has begun a feasibility study into a proposed 37 MW hydroelectric power station below the Burdekin Dam wall.
-It is proposed it would be capable of producing 125000 MWh annually, enough to power more than 9,500 homes each year.
+In 2012, Stanwell Corporation undertook a feasibility study into a proposed 37 MW hydroelectric power station below the dam wall.
+It was proposed it would be capable of producing 125000 MWh annually, enough to power more than 9,500 homes each year.
+As at March 2025, construction of a 50 MW power plant is scheduled to commence in 2026 and is expected to begin operating in 2028.

 Boating

 There are no boating restrictions, with a single boat ramp located near the dam wall.
-Water in the dam is often muddied with unsettled sediment long after the rains have washed it into the lake.
+Water in the lake is often muddied with unsettled sediment long after the rains have washed it into the lake.
 This not only makes angling difficult but also means boating can be hazardous at high speeds due to the presence of submerged rocks.

 Fauna and flora

-The dam has been stocked with sleepy cod, sooty grunter and barramundi.
+The lake has been stocked with sleepy cod, sooty grunter and barramundi.
 Numerous other species are present naturally, including forktail catfish, spangled perch, eel-tailed catfish, long tom, golden perch and archer fish.